• Skip to primary navigation

 DO BIEROCKS FREEZE WELL?

 Of course!
 This recipe will make 16 of these little gems.
 Not gonna lie, I’m known to hoover down one or two before freezing the rest.
 They’ll keep in the freezer for up to 2 months, but I promise that they won’t last that long.
-Simply allow them to come to room temperature on a cooling rack, and then wrap them individually with cling wrap.
+Simply allow them to come to room temperature on a cooling rack after cooking.
+Then wrap each one individually with cling wrap.
 Pop them in a freezer bag and voila… you’ve got yourself a quick and easy meal for weeknights where you don’t have time to cook.

 Bierocks